- BesøksadresseAllégaten 41Realfagbygget5007 BergenRom4G13c - 4131a

-The SEAS project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101034309.
+The SEAS (Shaping European Research Leaders for Marine Sustainability) project, at UiB, has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101034309.
 SEAS project is aimed at training future research leaders for the conservation and sustainable use of the ocean, seas, and marine resources.
 We are an interdisciplinary group of postdoctoral fellows at the University of Bergen, Norway who aim to deliver high-quality research with a positive, on the ground impact.
 Our goals are healthy marine ecosystems and equitable livelihoods.

+Academic Research.
 My position at Centre for Deep-Sea Research is linked to the Arctic spreading ridges, with a main focus on spreading processes, hydrothermal activity, CO2 storage in basaltic rock, and formation of mineral resources.
-My work will be concentrated on laboratory simulations of rock-fluid-gas interactions at subcritical and supercritical condition by using a high T-P hydrothermal apparatus, in flow-through (max T=400˚C / max P=400 bar).
+My work will be concentrated on laboratory simulations of rock-fluid-CO2 interaction at subcritical and supercritical condition by using a high T-P hydrothermal apparatus, in flow-through (max T=400˚C / max P=400 bar).
 The study will give the opportunity to explore fundamental geochemical processes occurring at Arctic Mid-Ocean Ridge (AMOR) environment.
 During experiments, particular attention will be given to the study of basalt-seawater-CO2 interaction, at different T-P conditions.
-This will permit a better comprehension of the mechanisms that regulate the Carbon Capture and Storage (CCS) in oceanic environment.
+This will permit a better comprehension of the mechanisms regulating the mineral trapping of CO2, both in offshore and onshore environments.

 - (2023).
 Reactive transport modelling under supercritical conditions.
 Geothermics.